About TCATexas ChalleNGe Academy

 3. Program Information Handout

-Step 1: Information Briefing: Attend an information briefing (applications are available) with your TCA Recruiter.
-Contact your recruiter or check the "Events Tab" for information briefings in your area.
+Step 1: Information Briefing: Attend a program presentation (applications are made available after both child and parent have attended a presentation) with your TCA Recruiter.
+Contact your recruiter or check the "Events Tab" for information briefings in your area or online.

-Step 3: Cadet Interview: Once the TCA Recruiter has reviewed the cadet application and all supporting documents, the recruiter will schedule a face to face interview session with a campus cadre member.
-After the interview (if qualified), the application packet will be carried to the campus for review by the Director.
+Step 3: Cadet Interview: Once the TCA Recruiter has reviewed the cadet application/medical application and all supporting documents, the recruiter will schedule a virtual interview session with a case manager.

 Step 4: Mentor Packet: After a successful interview, the applicant must get a qualified Mentor to complete the "Mentor Packet".

-Step 5: Packet Review Board: The Director will review all packets and notify the applicants of acceptance status.
+Step 5: Packet Review Board: After the interview (if qualified), the application packet will be submitted to the review team which consists of campus leadership to include the medical department and academic department.
+The Director will review all packets and notify the applicants of acceptance status.
 The campus will also request the additional required documents.
 Cadets selected for the class will receive a formal acceptance packet with reporting instructions and cadet packing list no later than (NLT) 30 days prior to the class start date.

 Note: Contact your local TCA Recruiter for all questions or email the admissions department